Sun Prairie, Wisconsin

-Sun Prairie is a city in Dane County in the U.S. state of Wisconsin.
-A suburb of Madison, it is part of the Madison Metropolitan Statistical Area.
-The city's population was 35,967 at the 2020 U.S. Census.
-It is the second-most populous city in Dane County after Madison.
+Sun Prairie is a city in Dane County, Wisconsin, United States.
+The population was 35,967 at the 2020 census.
+It is the most populous suburb of Madison and is part of the Madison metropolitan area.

 History

-President Martin Van Buren commissioned a party of 45 men, including Augustus A. Bird, to build a capitol for the Territory of Wisconsin in Madison.
+President Martin Van Buren commissioned a party of 45 men, including Augustus A. Bird, to build a capital for the Territory of Wisconsin in Madison.
 The group left Milwaukee on May 26, 1837, and traveled for days in the rain.
 On June 9, the group emerged at the edge of the prairie and with the sun shining for the first time in days, carved the words "Sun Prairie" into a tree.
 Charles Bird returned to the area two years later and became the first settler.

 The Town of Sun Prairie was created on February 2, 1846.
 The village of Sun Prairie, which grew from that town, was incorporated in an act of the Wisconsin legislature on March 6, 1868.

 On March 17, 1958, the Village Board ordered a referendum election on whether Sun Prairie should incorporate as a city of the fourth class after receiving a petition signed by over 100 electors.
 In the referendum election on May 6, 1958, 295 voted for incorporating as a city and 284 voted against.
 On May 15, 1958, the Wisconsin Secretary of State filed the certificate of incorporation of the city of Sun Prairie.

+On July 10, 2018, a gas explosion leveled a downtown city block, destroying a bar and a pizza restaurant, as well as damaging the historic old city hall building and multiple other nearby buildings.
+Bar owner and Fire Captain Cory Barr was injured in the explosion and died as a result soon after.
+Many citizens and businesses around Sun Prairie offered their support to the Barr family and the affected businesses through fundraising campaigns.
+This tragic event was the origin of the tagline "Sun Prairie Strong", a slogan which signifies the city's strength as it comes together as a community.